Free Journals with Open Access Publication

-Besides Free Publication (Normal Publication), above journals are also offering rapid review through fast-track publication which is optional, and the author needs to send an additional email request to consider articles under the fast track.
-All submitted articles to journals published by AIJR undergoes peer review and upon acceptance made available immediately and permanently free for everyone to read and download.
+Besides Free Publication (Normal Publication), the above journals are also offering rapid review through fast-track publication which is optional, and the author needs to send an additional email request to consider articles under the fast track.
+All submitted articles to journals published by AIJR undergo peer review and upon acceptance made available immediately and permanently free for everyone to read and download.

 Open Access Journal with Low-cost publication

 (Free to Read but not Free to Publish)

 AIJR also offers low-cost ($50) publication under regular publication model in the following journals-

 - Advanced Journal of Social Science (All fields related to Social Sciences & Humanities)

 - International Annals of Science (All research fields of Science disciplines)